trygu/kanjidic2-sqlite-builder/README.md

 GROUP BY grade
 ORDER BY grade;

--- JLPT study sets
-SELECT literal, meanings_en, readings_on, freq
+-- JLPT study sets (using new lvl column format) SELECT literal, main_meaning, on_prime, kun_prime, freq FROM kanji_seed
-FROM kanji_seed
-WHERE jlpt = 5  -- N5 level kanji (easiest)
+WHERE lvl = 5  -- N5 level kanji (easiest)
-ORDER BY freq;
+  AND freq IS NOT NULL  -- Only kanji with frequency data ORDER BY freq
+LIMIT 20;

--- All JLPT levels with counts
+-- All JLPT levels with counts (using new lvl format) SELECT lvl,
-SELECT jlpt,
-       CASE jlpt
+       CASE lvl
+         WHEN 5 THEN 'N5 (easiest)'
+         WHEN 4 THEN 'N4'
+         WHEN 3 THEN 'N3'
+         WHEN 2 THEN 'N2'
          WHEN 1 THEN 'N1 (hardest)'
-         WHEN 2 THEN 'N2'
-         WHEN 3 THEN 'N3'
-         WHEN 4 THEN 'N4'
-         WHEN 5 THEN 'N5 (easiest)'
        END as level_name,
-       COUNT(*) as kanji_count
+       COUNT(*) as kanji_count,
-FROM kanji
-WHERE jlpt IS NOT NULL
+       COUNT(CASE WHEN freq IS NOT NULL THEN 1 END) as with_frequency FROM kanji_seed
-GROUP BY jlpt
+GROUP BY lvl
-ORDER BY jlpt;
+ORDER BY lvl DESC;
 ```

 ### Quiz Generation Queries